duffyevan/CS4518_TopicSurvey/tutorial/tutorial.md

 Setting alarms from the Android API is actually quite easy.
 All that is needed is to run an intents with a few parameters.

 First we need to get permission to set alarms from the Android API.
-Add the following line to your android_manifest.xml at the same level as (not under) the `application` tag:
+Add the following line to your AndroidManifest.xml at the same level as (not under) the `application` tag:
 ```xml
 <uses-permission android:name="com.android.alarm.permission.SET_ALARM" />
 ```

 The intent needed is called `AlarmClock.ACTION_SET_ALARM`.
-Running this intent will bring up a system dialogue where the user can set an alarm, but we would like our app to set the alarm itself.
+Running this intent without parameters will bring up a system dialogue where the user can set an alarm, but we would like our app to set the alarm itself.

 To specify the time to set the alarm, we need to add extras to the intent as parameters.
 Use the following function when setting the time: